IS303-Steffen/p01-pokemon-battle/README.md

 - call `optional_fun.heal_sfx()` at the start of the `heal` function
 - call `optional_fun.victory_music()` at the end of the `pokemon_battle` function after the message about who won and who lost.
 You might need to call it twice depending on how you wrote your code.

+## Grading Rubric:
+See Rubric.md.
+Remember to right click and select "Open Preview" to view the file in a nice format.
+The TAs will update this file with your grade when they are done grading your submission.

 ## Example Output:
 You can watch the video at the top of the file for an example of running the code.
 Because a lot of the code logic is randomly determined, each run will look different.
 Below is an example that contains a critical hit, as well as type advantages and disadvantages:

 ```